 LESS THEN 2,000 ACRES OF COOMBSVILLE ARE UNDER VINE

-The family’s first move in the wine business was developing Napa’s prestigious Appellations series of wines.
+Business changes and opportunities led to a step into the wine business by acquiring Napa's prestigious Appellations series of wines .
 The brand was unique in that it honored all the sub-regions of Napa Valley and the wines were world-class from the get-go.
 When the brand was originally conceived in 2002, Napa had thirteen AVA’s, a number that has grown to sixteen with the addition of Coombsville in December of 2011.
-The wine lived as a tenant in another winery for over a decade until the Martins established the Italics Winegrowers Estate in 2014.
-The Appellations program’s roots set quickly at their new home in Coombsville and supporters began making the pilgrimage to Italics when the cave doors opened in August of 2016.
+The wine lived as a part of another winery for over a decade until Italics Winegrowers was established in 2014.
+The Appellations program’s roots set quickly at their new home in Coombsville, and supporters began making the pilgrimage to Italics when the cave doors opened in August of 2016.
 It is tough to imagine a more fitting place for a wine whose identity is expressing the profound diversity of Napa Valley’s terroir.

-Today, the Appellations wines live within the Italics portfolio as an expression of the Martin family’s mission: to highlight the diversity of vineyards whose provenance deserve to represent their winegrowing communities.
+Today, the Appellations wines live within the Italics portfolio as an expression of the winery’s vision and mission: to highlight the diversity of vineyards whose provenance deserve to represent their winegrowing communities.
 Napa Valley is fortunate to exist within one of the best winegrowing climates in the world.
 Appellations is the wine we use to draw your attention to the majesty of Napa Valley as a whole.
-To italicize it
+To italicize it.

 The history of grape-growing in Coombsville dates to 1870, when the Carbone family purchased a large parcel on Coombsville Road.
 They opened a winery which, sadly, no longer exists.
 And for the next century, not a whole lot happened.